AWS EC2 Tiered Appliance Quick Start Guide for Access Server

 After setting up routing, the source IP address of packets coming from the VPN clients is kept intact, and direct access from the VPC network to the VPN client subnet is possible.
 However, because the VPC doesn’t automatically recognize the VPN subnet within the VPN instance, it doesn’t know how to send the return traffic back to the instance.
 To correct this problem, add a static route in the Amazon routing table for your VPC so that the return traffic flows properly.
 Refer to Amazon’s AWS VPC routing documentation: Route tables for your VPC (Amazon).

-From the time we've generated the appliance and the time you've downloaded and are using it, operating system updates might have become available.
-Ensure your appliance OS is up to date by running the following commands:
+We recommend updating your Linux OS.
+From the time we've generated the appliance and you've downloaded and are using it, there are likely a number of updates.
+To make sure your appliance OS is up to date, execute the following commands: